|MUSICAL U 2015

 Get involved and make Musical U a

 Musical U is a two-week-long musical theater workshop for kids in the North Country.
-Musical U is a complete musical theater experience,
+Musical U is a complete musical theater

-theatrical lighting, and anything else the shows require, all packed into two very busy, full weeks!
+props, make-up, theatrical lighting, and anything else the shows require, all packed into two very busy, full weeks!

 Even though everyone gets to experience auditions, all students get at least one part and usually more.
-At Musical U, kids perform on stage
+At Musical U, kids perform on

-come/first served, so register early so you can get the time of your choosing!
+accommodate.
+First come/first served, so register early so you can get the time of your choosing!

 Rehearsals are daily from 9:00a-4:00p (a full day!) at the IHC High School Auditorium.
 Students are asked to bring their own lunch and a